SRvSaha/CoWinVaccineSlotFinder/README.md

 "ThrottlingIntervalInMinutes": <REPLACE_ME>, // In the <REPLACE_ME> Section, use the Interval of Time that is being set for throttling of IP Address.
 By Default it is // set to 5 which means 5 minutes i.e, in Interval of 5 minutes, 100 requests from your IP Address/Software is allowed.
 After that you'll receive error unless you switch to another network.
 "Proxy":
 {
-   "IsToBeUsed": "<REPLACE_ME>", // Use true or false, true if you are behind Proxy Server, False if you're not, in the <REPLACE_ME> section, by default false would be selected
+   "IsToBeUsed": "<REPLACE_ME>", // Use true or false, true if you are behind Proxy Server, false if you're not, in the <REPLACE_ME> section, by default false would be selected
    "Address": "<REPLACE_ME>" // Use the THE PROXY ADDRESS IF YOU ARE BEHIND PROXY SERVER (usually in Office/Corporate Network) in the <REPLACE_ME> Section, by default this will be blank
 }
 ```